China Holidays and Festivals 2014

 The first day of May is International Workers’ Day, a public holiday in China.
 In the past, the period of celebration has been stretched for over a week.
 Now the holiday lasts for three days only: the following Sunday (4.05) is a normal working day.

-This is the kind of a sport event deeply rooted in ancient history.
+This is the kind of sports event deeply rooted in ancient history.
 To commemorate the deceased poet, Qu Yuan, dragon boat races are organized around China.
 Dragon Boat Festival falls on Saturday, Sunday, and Monday (02.06) and is a public holiday.

-During this festival, the Chinese are celebrating the end of harvests, and the festival is traditionally held during a full moon.
-Chinese people gather together, enjoy mooncakes and observe the moon.
-Mid-Autumn Festival falls on Saturday, Sunday, and Monday.
+During this festival, the Chinese celebrate the end of harvests, and the festival is traditionally held during a full moon.
+Chinese people gather together, enjoy mooncakes, and observe the moon.
+The Mid-Autumn Festival falls on Saturday, Sunday, and Monday.

 The National Holiday was set to commemorate the founding of the People’s Republic in 1949.
 During this holiday, people of China can enjoy seven consecutive days off, which makes it the longest holiday period in the Year of the Horse.